tsallur/DriverApp/README.md

 A few AWS features we used was a NOSQL Database (DynamoDB), Cognito, Lambda, and EC2.

-Please watch the .mp4 file for a demo.

 NOTE: All of the AWS functionality was on an University owned AWS account that has been deleted.
 Credentials and services are in the process of being rebuilt..